kilianpaquier/craft/README.md

 - `no_api`: when provided, no API layer will be generated.
   - based on `go-swagger` when `openapi_version` is neither given or with `v2` value
 - `no_chart`: when provided, no helm chart in `chart` folder will be generated.
+- `ci`: one of `gitlab github`.
-- `no_ci`: when provided, no GitLab CI/CD file will be generated.
-Otherwise, continuous integration is based on [`kilianpaquier/cicd`](https://gitlab.com/kilianpaquier/cicd) integration templates.
+  - if `gitlab` is provided, continuous integration based on [`kilianpaquier/cicd`](https://gitlab.com/kilianpaquier/cicd) integration templates will be generated depending on project language.
+  - if `github` is provided, craft generated github workflows will be generated depending on project language.
 - `no_dockerfile`: when provided, no `Dockerfile` will be generated.
 - `no_goreleaser`: when provided, no `.goreleaser.yml` file will be generated (in any case, if the project isn't golang based, no file will be generated).
 - `no_makefile`: when provided, no `Makefile` will be generated.